SyedRidwan/SC1015_Mini_Project/README.md

 ## Problem definition:
-How might the effectiveness of a government impact future levels of human freedom What can be done to improve future levels of human freedom?
+How might the effectiveness of a government impact future levels of human freedom
+\n What can be done to improve future levels of human freedom?

 ## Model used:
 Linear regression